Azpect3120/document-sync-protocol/specification.md

 ### <a id="SyncDocument">Sync Document</a>

-The `document/sync` event is emitted by the server to all connected clients.
-The server will send the updated document data to all connected clients.
-The clients will then update their document data with the new data provided by the server.

 #### <a id="SyncDocumentEvent">Event</a>

+The `document/sync` event is emitted by the server whenever a client updates the document.
+The server will then send the updated document to all connected clients.
+The client will then update their document with the new content.
+The server will also send the updated document to the client who emitted the `document/update` event.
+This is to ensure that the client has the most up-to-date document content.
+The files content should be in a line-by-line format.
+The client will handle the data by ["diffing"](https://neovim.io/doc/user/lua.html#vim.diff) each line and updating the clients page with the new content.
+This event works together with the `document/update` event to keep all the client and the server in sync.

 ```typescript
 interface SyncDocumentEvent {